2017–18 Football Superleague of Kosovo

-The 2017–18 Football Superleague of Kosovo season, also known as the Vala Superleague of Kosovo for sponsorship reasons, is the 19th season of top-tier football in Kosovo.
+The 2017–18 Football Superleague of Kosovo season, also known as the Vala Superleague of Kosovo for sponsorship reasons, was the 19th season of top-tier football in Kosovo.
 The season began on 18 August 2017 and concluded on 20 May 2018.
 Trepça'89 are the defending champions from the previous season.
 A total of 12 teams are competing in the league: nine teams from the 2016–17 season and three promoted from the 2016–17 First League.

 Teams and stadiums

 Trepça and Hajvalia were relegated after finishing the previous season in eleventh and twelfth-place respectively.
 They were replaced by the champions and runners-up of the 2016–17 First League, Flamurtari and Vëllaznimi respectively.
 Vllaznia Pozheran defeated Ferizaj in a play-off to claim their top-flight spot.